 This weekend I took the time to do a first reading of the draft bill prepared by the House Natural Resources Committee and the Republican leadership.
-I admit that it’s much worse than I thought and even worse than the very good stories written by reporters and columnists.
-To give you an idea, this board that they intend to impose on us, whose real name should be Omnipresent, Dictatorial and Colonial Board, which Puerto Ricans will not vote for nor will they have any say about its appointments and even worse over how it’s carried out, will have, among others, the following omnipresent and unlimited powers:
+I admit that its much worse than I thought and even worse than the very good stories written by reporters and columnists.
+To give you an idea, this board that they intend to impose on us, whose real name should be Omnipresent, Dictatorial and Colonial Board, which Puerto Ricans will not vote for nor will they have any say about its appointments and even worse over how its carried out, will have, among others, the following omnipresent and unlimited powers:

-1. Tell the Governor and the Legislature the 5 years Fiscal Plan they must approve and if they don’t approve the plan the Board wants, then they will unilaterally approve it and will be law;
+1. Tell the Governor and the Legislature the 5 years Fiscal Plan they must approve and if they dont approve the plan the Board wants, then they will unilaterally approve it and will be law;

 2. Tell the Governor and the Legislature what budget they must approve to meet the fiscal plan, and if not approved as the Board wants, then they will unilaterally approve it and it becomes law;